 Components of preventive cardiology include risk assessment, lifestyle management, therapeutics, biomarkers and/or genetics.

-Patient Care will focus this month on managing the 4 primary risk factors for atherosclerotic cardiovascular disease noted above.
+Patient Care will focus in this series on managing the 4 primary risk factors for atherosclerotic cardiovascular disease noted above.
 Find out what you know about guideline-recommended approaches to diabetes management in primary and secondary CV prevention with quiz #1.

 Answer: B. Diabetes duration.
 The ADA recommends annual cardiovascular risk evaluation for all patients with diabetes,1 and states that the ACC/AHA 10-year ASCVD risk estimator2 is “generally” useful for doing so.
 However, the estimator does not account for duration of diabetes or diabetes complications like albuminuria.
 While the estimator does ask about sex and race, some research suggests variability in results based on these factors.3